West Georgia Wolves

 The West Georgia Wolves (UWG Wolves, formerly the West Georgia Braves) are the athletic teams that represent the University of West Georgia, located in Carrollton, Georgia, in NCAA Division I intercollegiate sports.
-The Wolves compete as members of the Atlantic Sun Conference (ASUN) for their 17 varsity sports.
-West Georgia had been a member of the Gulf South Conference since 1983, until it was announced that it would be joining NCAA Division I as an ASUN member starting in 2024, while the football team is part of the United Athletic Conference (UAC), a joint venture of the Atlantic Sun and Western Athletic Conference.
+The Wolves compete as members of the United Athletic Conference (UAC) for their 17 varsity sports.
+West Georgia had been a member of the Gulf South Conference since 1983, until it was announced that it would be joining NCAA Division I as a member of the Atlantic Sun Conference (ASUN) in 2024, with the football team becoming part of the first United Athletic Conference, a football-only joint venture of the ASUN and Western Athletic Conference.

-In 2026, the ASUN and WAC will reorganize into two separate all-sports entities.
-The WAC will rebrand as the UAC, which will consist entirely of schools that award football scholarships, except for non-football UT Arlington.
-West Georgia will join the expanded UAC at that time.
-The ASUN will consist entirely of schools that do not play scholarship FCS football.
+In 2026, the ASUN and WAC reorganized into two separate all-sports entities.
+The WAC rebranded as the UAC, which mostly consists of schools that award football scholarships.
+The exceptions are non-football Little Rock and UT Arlington.
+West Georgia joined the expanded UAC at that time.
+At the time the reorganization was announced, the ASUN was to consist entirely of schools that do not play scholarship FCS football.
+The ASUN later announced that Division II upgrader West Florida would move from the Gulf South to the ASUN in 2026 and place football in the all-sports UAC.